Duration & study mode

 Online with face-to-face learning (Paisley): September

-The Post Graduate Certificate in Academic Practice is a professional qualification for those who have a teaching role within a university or higher education context.
+The Postgraduate Certificate (PgCert) in Academic Practice is a professional qualification for those who have a teaching role within a university or higher education context.

 It is a flexible, modular open-learning programme.
 Most of the modules are available in either: Blended Learning or Fully Online Learning modes of delivery.
 The PgCert consists of three 20-credit masters-level modules.